awesomemotive/wp101plugin/readme.txt

 We've made every effort to ensure a smooth transition to version 5.x of the WP101 plugin from earlier versions:

 * Upon upgrading, your existing API key will be exchanged for a new API key automatically.
-	- If you've defined the API key via the `WP101_API_KEY` constant, you'll be given instructions for updating the value.
+* If you've defined the API key via the `WP101_API_KEY` constant, you'll be given instructions for updating the value.
 * Hidden courses and videos will automatically be passed to the WP101 Plugin app as part of the exchange, and will be reflected automatically.
 No more having to filter out videos!

 == Screenshots ==

 1. The video tutorial selection and viewing interface.
+2. Add your own custom videos and deploy them to one or more sites.
+3. Choose to hide or show individual videos—or an entire series—on a per-domain basis.
+4. Manage all your client domains remotely, from one dashboard.
+5. With a Pro License, you can also embed the 31-part WordPress 101 video series on the front-end of your membership site.
+6. Use one API key across all your sites, or generate unique API keys as needed.

 == Changelog ==

 For a complete list of changes, please see [the plugin's GitHub repository](https://github.com/leftlane/wp101plugin/blob/master/CHANGELOG.md).

+= 5.2 =
+* Tested and verified for WordPress 5.3.
+* Updated screenshots and WP101® branding.

 = 5.1.0 =
 * Run migrations across a multisite network via a background task.